Have you ever felt vulnerable in a parking lot?

 Let's talk “pay-per-click” advertising psychology.

-Google Adwords and Bing Ads are the two biggest search engine advertising platforms.
+Google Ads and Bing Ads are the two biggest search engine advertising platforms.

 So what happens when somebody goes on a search engine on Google or on Bing, and they tell the search engine what they're looking for?